Fresh Flower Care

 Keep the vase, container or liner filled with fresh water.
 Even if the container has floral foam, you should keep the water level high to promote long lasting flowers.
-The container's water has a fresh flower food added to it.
+The container's water has fresh flower food added to it.
 If you completely change the water, you should also thoroughly clean the container.
-Add fresh water mixed with a commercial fresh flower food.
-These flower foods may be supplied by the florist who delivered your order and they contain the correct ingredients to properly nourish the flowers, keep bacteria at bay (which can block the stems and prevent them from absorbing water), encourage buds to open, and lengthen the life of the bouquet.
-It's one of the best—and easiest—ways to extend the life of your flowers, but be sure to follow the directions on the package correctly.
+Add fresh water mixed with a commercial fresh flower food, recommended by your local florist or botanist.
+Most often, the flower food is supplied by the florist who delivered your order and it contains the correct ingredients to properly nourish the flowers, keep bacteria at bay (which can block the stems and prevent them from absorbing water), encourage buds to open and lengthen the life of the bouquet.
+Flower food is one the best and easiest ways to extend the life of your flowers, but be sure to follow the directions on the package correctly.
 Improperly mixed flower food can actually do more harm than good.

 Every few days, remove the flowers from the design and re-cut the stems.
-Remove 3/4" to one inch from the bottom of the stem and be sure to cut the stem at an angle to allow the flower the best chance to take up water.
-Use a sharp knife or sharp floral cutter or scissor.
+Remove 3/4 to 1 inch from the bottom of the stem and be sure to cut the stem at an angle to allow the flower the best chance to take up water.
+Use a sharp knife or sharp floral cutters/scissors.
 Avoid smashing or piercing the stems, as this can destroy the water vessels in the stem and prevent water absorption.
-Remove any spent or damaged blooms or foliage that falls below the waterline in the vase.
+Remove any spent or damaged blooms or foliage that fall below the waterline in the vase.

 Be sure to clean the vase before refilling it with room-temperature water mixed with the proper amount of fresh flower food.
 Be sure no debris is floating in the water (such as leaves and stem parts) as this could promote the growth of bacteria which can shorten a flower's life.

-Most flowers prefer best displayed away from direct sunlight, heating or cooling vents, directly under ceiling fans, or on top of televisions or radiators, which give off heat and can cause flowers to dehydrate.
-Avoid placing fresh flowers near ripening fruit, which releases tiny amounts of ethylene gas that can age them prematurely.
+Most flowers should be displayed away from direct sunlight, heating or cooling vents, directly under ceiling fans or on top of televisions or radiators which give off heat and can cause flowers to dehydrate.
+Avoid placing fresh flowers near ripening fruit as ripened fruit release tiny amounts of ethylene gas which can age flowers prematurely.